charlrvd/csvdatechange/README.md

 The list of config to do in settings is as follow:
 - `in_format` is a datetime format as defined in a below link
 - `out_format` is the desired output format
-- `in_file` and out_file are the name of the file input and output to write to
+- `in_file` and `out_file` are the name of the file input and output to write to
-- `date_index` is a list of integer to specify the date column (start at index 0)
+- `split_char` is the column delimiting character Above are obligatory settings, below are optionnal settings:

-  This could be removed in a future version with a re.match on the first line of data
+- `date_index` is a list of integer to specify the date column (start at index 0), autodiscovered if set to `None`
-- `split_char` is the column delimiting character
+- `headers` is the header line defining column name.
+Can be set to `None` and will be auto discovered
 - `timezone` is the input timezone is there is any.
 Can be set to `None`
-- `out_timezone` is the output timezone. will convert to the out time
+- `out_timezone` is the output timezone. will convert to the out time.
+Can be set to `None`

 To list all timezone available in pytz: